codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/recursive-methods-codingbat-problems.md

 To see how these solutions actually work, you might find it helpful to step through them with a debugger (see Appendix 18.6) or Java Tutor ([https://thinkjava.org/javatutor](https://thinkjava.org/javatutor)).
 Then try solving other CodingBat problems on your own.

 Learning to think recursively is an important part of learning to think like a computer scientist.
 Many algorithms can be written concisely with recursive methods that perform computations on the way down, on the way up, or both.

+See both solved CodingBat problems solved in java in the left pane.
+To compile and run the code, press "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch08/CodingBat.java java -cp code/ch08/ CodingBat )